 - Choose from curated rewards tailored to your customers’ lifestyles.

 Rewards can be filtered based on location, popularity, categories, expiry, availability, and price.
 For example, the rewards for newly introduced products could be different from older products.

 Businesses spend a lot of time verifying and reimbursing rewards.
-Moreover, manually managing vendor relationships, as well as identifying and procuring rewards can be costly and time intensive.
-Instead, your resources can be redirected towards additional activities such as optimising campaigns.
+Moreover, manually managing vendor relationships, as well as identifying and procuring rewards can be costly and time-intensive.
+Instead, your resources can be redirected towards additional activities such as optimizing campaigns.

-The time and costs saved by replacing manual processes with personalised and dynamic customer engagement can boost your productivity and revenue.
+The time and costs saved by replacing manual processes with personalized and dynamic customer engagement can boost your productivity and revenue.

 How Top Brands Are Reinventing Their Approach To Building Loyalty

-Here are just a few Asia Pacific-based brands who are modernising their loyalty program.
+Here are just a few Asia Pacific-based brands that are modernizing their loyalty program.

 - Singapore’s leading telecom company achieved around 27% growth in monthly active users or MAU with the help of dynamic customer engagements.

 - A Philippines-based leading electronics chain was also able to improve their conversion rate by almost 90% with loyalty programs.

 - A leading global bank used gamification to achieve credit card spends in excess of USD200 million.